bigbagy/NLP-document-parsing-and-clustering/README.md

 .pptx

-incorrect file format may give rise to errors
+incorrect file format may give errors

-Currently accept English, French and German files.
-Other languages support can be added
+currently accept English, French and German files, other languages support can be added

 ### Example files for validation

-Some example files are provided under "src/files" for easy validation:
+Some example files are included under "src/files" for easy validation:

 9 separate chapters of Shelock-Holmes,		.txt (utf-8) format